dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

     // Canonical SHA-256 digest of the events in this range
     events_digest: bytes

+    // Index into the signing certificate table (sigcert-NNNNNN keys).
-    // The signing identity's X.509 certificate (PEM)
+    // The certificate and SPIFFE ID are resolved via this index,
-    certificate: bytes
+    // avoiding duplication across signatures from the same identity.
+    certificate_index: int32

     // Signature over: SHA-256(previous_signature_digest || events_digest)
     signature: bytes

-    // The SPIFFE ID of the signing identity
-    spiffe_id: string
 }
 ```